parthmishra24/JWTek/README.md

 - RS256 → HS256 downgrade detection
 - Extracts tokens from files and supports batch analysis
 - Forge custom tokens or convert existing ones using `none`, `HS256`, or `RS256`
+- Convert JWKS documents into PEM files for interoperability
 - Guided exploitation advice with PoCs and bypass testing
 - Extendable and modular structure
 - Colored console output for readability (disable with `-no-color` or `JWTEK_NO_COLOR=1`)